knative/serving/docs/runtime-contract.md

 Platform providers MAY set the `readonly` bit on the container to `true` in order to reduce the possible disk space provisioning and management of serverless workloads.
-Containers MUST use the provided temporary storage areas (see [Default Filesystems](#default-filesystems)) for working files and caches.

 ### Mounts

-In general, stateless applications should package their dependencies within the container and not rely on mutable external state for templates, logging configuration, etc. In some cases, it may be necessary for certain application settings to be overridden at deploy time (for example, database backends or authentication credentials).
-When these settings need to be loaded via a file, read-only mounts of application configuration and secrets are supported by `ConfigMap` and `Secrets` volumes.
+In general, stateless applications package their dependencies within the container and do not rely on mutable external state for templates, logging configuration, etc. In some cases, it may be necessary for certain application settings to be overridden at deploy time (for example, database backends or authentication credentials).
+When these settings need to be loaded via a file, read-only mounts of application configuration and secrets MAY be supported by `ConfigMap` and `Secrets` volumes.
 Platform providers MAY apply updates to `Secrets` and `ConfigMaps` while the application is running; these updates could complicate rollout and rollback.
-It is up to the developer to choose appropriate policies for mounting and updating `ConfigMap` and `Secrets` which are mounted as volumes.
+It is up to the developer to choose appropriate policies for mounting and updating `ConfigMap` and `Secrets`.

 As serverless applications are expected to scale horizontally and statelessly, per-container volumes are likely to introduce state and scaling bottlenecks and